digital-asset/daml/docs/source/getting-started/installation.rst

 If you already have an existing installation, you only need to add this entry to ``daml-config.yaml``.
-To overwrite a previously installed version with the corresponding enterprise edition, use ``daml install --force VERSION``.
+To overwrite a previously installed version with the corresponding Daml Enterprise version, use ``daml install --force VERSION``.

 Next steps